didclab/CClient/getting-started.md

 Sometimes you may want to see which endpoints you have registered.
 This can be done with the [`credential_id_list`](https://didclab.github.io/CClient/classOne__data__share_1_1Credential__service.html#a585932819bfece00eb685eec5f75d1ed) method.
-You can use `credential_id_list` to list all of the registered **Credential Identifiers** of any endpoint type.
+You can use `credential_id_list` to list all of your registered **Credential Identifiers** of any endpoint type.
 The types you can use are members of the
 [`Endpoint_type`](https://didclab.github.io/CClient/namespaceOne__data__share.html#afd0bef6eb16235b5251e388dfe40d59d)
 enumeration.
 ```